KStateMachine/kstatemachine/README.md

         yellowState {
             val transition = transition<SwitchRedEvent> {
                 targetState = redState
-                // you can access data from events onTriggered { println("Switching to $targetState, data: ${it.event.data}") }
+                // It is possible to access data from events onTriggered { println("Switching to $targetState, data: ${it.event.data}") }
             }
-            transition.onTriggered { /* just another way for adding listeners */ }
+            transition.onTriggered { /* Just another way for adding listeners */ }
         }
-        yellowState.onEntry { /* just another way for adding listeners*/ }
+        yellowState.onEntry { /* Just another way for adding listeners*/ }

         redState {
-            // a conditional transition helps to control when a transition
+            // A conditional transition helps to control when it
             // should be triggered and determine its target state transitionConditionally<SwitchGreenEvent> {
                 direction = {
-                    // suppose you have a function
+                    // Suppose you have a function
                     // returning some business logic value which may differ fun getCondition() = 0